Joybeanx/yogg/README.md

 Overview
 --------
 A simple,extensible SMS bomber written in Java.
-Yogg takes advantage of SMS Gateway used by website to send verification code to target phone number.
+Yogg exploits the SMS Gateway of website to send verification code to target phone number.
 A website store is necessary to launch it.Fetching every website from the website store,Yogg simulate manual operations on the website for the purpose of requesting a SMS sent to the target phone number as far as possible.

 ![overview](docs/img/overview.gif "Yogg overview")